 Snow, ice and cold blanket Minnesota now, but last June through October the woodlands bustled with life.
-From unfurling ferns, to hummingbirds and harebells, to the changing Snake River and autumn woods in east central Minnesota, here are a few of nature’s simple gifts in 2013 that I recall with gratitude — and look forward to seeing again in 2014.
+From unfurling ferns, to hummingbirds and harebells, to the changing Snake River and autumn woods in Pine County, MN, here are a few of nature’s simple gifts in 2013 that I recall with gratitude — and look forward to seeing again in 2014.
 Happy New Year!

 Large-flowered trillium (Trillium grandiflorum) and early meadow rue (Thalictrum dioicum) bloom at the base of a burr oak.